Kayla Moody Wears Nothing But A G-String & A Beanie Hat In NSFW Instagram Photo

-Kayla Moody sent fans into a meltdown on Thursday, sharing a NSFW Instagram upload that saw her stripping down to a minuscule g-string.
-The gorgeous model kept her hat on, rocking a white beanie from popular retailer, Guess, which was inscribed with the label’s name across the front in large, black font.
+Kayla Moody sent fans into a meltdown on Thursday by sharing a NSFW Instagram upload that saw her stripping down to a minuscule G-string.
+The gorgeous model kept her hat on, rocking a white beanie from popular retailer Guess, which was inscribed with the label’s name across the front in large, black font.

 “Guess what?”
 Kayla quipped in her caption, eliciting a strong response from her admirers.

-Plenty of followers interpreted her words as an invitation to guess what she was thinking about, and didn’t hesitate to get creative in their replies.
+Plenty of followers interpreted her words as an invitation to guess what she was thinking about and didn’t hesitate to get creative in their replies.
 One person created a scenario about the airline losing her bags.
 Another Instagrammer said that she was wondering whether she had her hat on straight.

 “I’m guessing ‘Happy Friday’ and a naughty thought or two.
 Am I close?” penned one of her devotees.